WIZnet-ioNIC/WIZnet-PICO-SNMP-C/examples/snmp/README.md

 #define PIN_RST 25
 ```

-2. Setup network configuration such as IP in 'w5x00_sntp.c' which is the SNTP example in 'WIZnet-PICO-C/examples/sntp/' directory.
+2. Setup network configuration such as IP in 'w5x00_snmp.c' which is the SNMP example in 'WIZnet-PICO-SNMP-C/examples/snmp/' directory.

 Setup IP and other network settings to suit your network environment.